Wander Franco Player Props: Rays vs. Blue Jays

-On Wednesday, Wander Franco (.231 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Wander Franco (.263 slugging percentage in past 10 games, including no home run), take on starting pitcher Alek Manoah and the Toronto Blue Jays at Tropicana Field, Thursday at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Blue Jays.
+He strung together three hits (going 3-for-4 with two RBI) in his last game against the Blue Jays.

 Wander Franco Game Info & Props vs. the Blue Jays